udayakumar-s/ej2-angular-docs/ej2-angular/getting-started/angular-cli.md

 domainurl: ##DomainURL##
 ---

-# Angular cli in Angular Getting started component
+# Angular cli with Angular Getting started component

 Refer to the following steps to create Angular project with Syncfusion Angular UI Components (Essential JS 2).